<?xml version="1.0" encoding="UTF-8"?>

 <title>BBQ Nuts</title>

-<atom:link href="http://www.bbqnuts.com/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.bbqnuts.com/feed/" rel="self" type="application/rss+xml" />

 <description>We&#039;re CRAZY About BBQ</description>